shrimanwar92/Blockchain-Typescript-Implementation/README.md

 # Blockchain-Typescript-Implementation
-The blockchain implementation in typescript with Proof of work and transactions implemented
+The blockchain implementation in typescript with Proof of work and transactions implemented.
+It is a command line application.

+To run:

+1) npm install
+2) npm start